One Hundred and Seven Martyrs of England and Wales

 One Hundred and Seven Martyrs of England and Wales, also known as Thomas Hemerford and One Hundred and Six Companion Martyrs, are a group of clergy and laypersons who were executed on charges of treason and related offences in the Kingdom of England between 1541 and 1680.

 They are considered martyrs in the Roman Catholic Church and were beatified on 15 December 1929 by Pope Pius XI.

 List of individual names

 They were chosen from a number of priests and laymen executed between 1584 and 1679.
-Their names were: